WeekieNHN/WeekieNHN.github.io/index.markdown

 ## CSGO Prop

 I wanted a way to play Counter Strike in real life with my friends.
-I decided to build a Raspberry Pi powered box with a touchscreen a speakers that would act as the C4 from the game.
-It originally ran a Unity application on the Windows 10 IOT platform.
-In desperate need of a speed-up I rewrote the entire project in python using the pygame library.
+I decided to build a Raspberry Pi powered box with a touchscreen and speakers that would act as the C4 from the game.
+I wrote the entire project in python using the pygame library.
 I had wanted to learn python and this was an excellent outlet to do so.
 There is the defuse gamemode from Counter Strike, as well as King-of-the-Hill and Secure Area from Rainbow Six: Siege.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/K_t29QqYVi8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>